DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 ### Configure the Project:

 - open the **config.yaml** file (in a text editor (like atom, gedit, vim etc.)), which can be found in the subfolder created when you set your project name, to change parameters and identify label names!
+This is a crucial step.

+**maDeepLabCut**: As of 2.2 you also need to modify the config.yaml file, see [here](functionDetails.md#b-configure-the-project).

 (PLEASE see more details [here](functionDetails.md#b-configure-the-project))